andreathniah/bucketoftears/_posts/2022-09-23-sql-injection-persistence.md

 Spoiler alert, it totally was!

-The first payload I tried was `123) OR 1=1) --` and to my excitement, I got back a `200 OK` response and a freshly downloaded spreadsheet.
+The first payload I tried was `123) OR 1=1) --` and to my excitement, I got back a `200 OK` response along with a freshly downloaded spreadsheet.

 Ohhhh yeah!
 Time to dump the entire database!

 Instead of using automated tools like `sqlmap`, I decided to manually craft out the necessary payloads in order to minimize chances of triggering any alerts.
-Do note that these payload were all adapted from PortSwigger Web Academy [SQL Injection](https://portswigger.net/web-security/sql-injection) chapter, so do check them out if you are new to SQLi.
+Note that these payload were all adapted from PortSwigger Web Academy [SQL Injection](https://portswigger.net/web-security/sql-injection) chapter, so do check them out if you are new to SQLi.

 Anyway, here's an overview of what I did: